Contact us: +65 6865 5700 Email address: contact@amt-mat.com

 Best Materials for Medical-Grade MIM Components

-With the wide range of material options available in the MIM process, product designer can select metal injection molding based on the specific material properties required for their applications.
+With the wide range of material options available in the MIM process, medical product designer can select the ideal solution based on the specific material properties required for their applications.
 At AMT, we offer a custom selection of alloys, including stainless steel, tungsten, and superalloys, to meet your unique requirements.
-The summary below provides an overview of the available MIM materials, their key applications, and features, showcasing the versatility and advantages of MIM.

 Stainless Steel in MIM